aew2sbee/zenn/books/github-foundations/draft.md

 1. [x] Go to repository settings and invite him as a collaborator
 1. [ ] Add him to `CODEOWNERS` file
-1. [ ] It&#39;s not possible to work together on personal repositories.
+1. [ ] It's not possible to work together on personal repositories.
 You can only do that for repositories owned by organizations.
 1. [ ] Provide your friend your GitHub credentials

 ### What are GitHub teams?

 &gt; https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams

-1. [x] It&#39;s a group of GitHub users from the same organization.
+1. [x] It's a group of GitHub users from the same organization.
-1. [ ] It&#39;s a version of Microsoft Teams for GitHub.
+1. [ ] It's a version of Microsoft Teams for GitHub.
-1. [ ] It&#39;s a way of managing access to personal GitHub repositories to many users at once.
+1. [ ] It's a way of managing access to personal GitHub repositories to many users at once.
        &gt; Personal repositories cannot be shared with teams, only with individual collaborators.

 ### What is the role of an organization moderator?